Explicit Formulas for the Alexander Polynomial of Pretzel Knots: Corollaries

 \subsection{Degree of the Alexander polynomial of pretzel knots}

-For pretzel knots with at least one even parameter, the genus was completely determined in~\cite{KimLee2007} using the formulas for the Conway polynomials.
+For pretzel knots with at least one even parameter, the genus was completely determined in~\cite{KimLee2007} using the formulas for the Conway polynomial.
 The case where all parameters are odd is more subtle (except for alternating knots; see Corollary~\ref{cor: genus}).
 In this case, the degree of the Alexander polynomial can take any even value from \( 0 \) to \( n-1 \), and its dependence on the parameters is not straightforward.

-In this section, we examine two cases: when the Alexander polynomial of such knots has a maximal degree (\( n-1 \)) and when it is trivial.
+In this section, we examine two cases: when the Alexander polynomial of such knots has degree \( n-1 \) (the maximal possible) and when it is trivial.
 Before analyzing the general case, we first examine the special case of alternating pretzel knots, where the degree of the Alexander polynomial directly determines the genus.

 \begin{corollary} Let \( K = P(q_1, q_2, \dots, q_n) \) be a pretzel knot with all \( q_i \) odd and of the same sign.
 Then its genus satisfies \( g(K) = \frac{n-1}{2} \). \end{corollary}